 Property Without Title Documents:

 Much of your property has no official piece of paper which designates who has title to the property.
 Examples of such property are your couch, oven, tools and your dog.
-All the untitled property that you owned as of the date you signed the trust was placed in the trust by your statement saying so and no further paper evidence should ever be required to prove that the property is in the trust.
-However, you may acquire untitled property in the months and years after you signed the trust.
-For that property there is no piece of paper which proves that it is in the trust, even if you intended that it be so when you acquired the property.
+All the untitled property that you owned as of the date you signed the trust was placed in the trust by your statement saying so and no further paper evidence should ever be required to prove that

 For the most part, this failure to have paper evidence that proves your untitled property is in the trust will not cause any problem.
 When your Successor Trustee sells the property (or gives it to the parties as may be stated in the trust document) he or she will likely not encounter problems transferring formal title since there is no formal title to be transferred.
 However, there is a possibility that a piece of paper proving transfer to the trust could be useful.
 For example, if your Successor Trust was required to sell some of the property, a potential buyer may want to see proof of ownership of untitled property if the property was very valuable (eg. diamonds, heavy equipment that is untitled, computers, etc).
 If the property being considered for sale was owned by you (and that can be proved) before the date that you signed the trust, the trust document itself is sufficient proof of the transfer.
 The possible problem arises if the property was acquired after the signing of the trust.
 To resolve this possible problem, you could use a simple form (that might be entitled Declaration ofTrust) that your attorney could provide to you.
 Simply write into the space provided on such a form the description of the property and the date it was completed, and then sign it.
 Then it should be placed with your original trust document.
-That way, it would be available to the successor trustee upon the death of the Grantor( s).
+That way, it would be available to the

 Other Property: